Israel uses military expertise to join commercial space race

 The launch is scheduled next year.
 While in orbit, digital receivers developed by a co-creator of the Iron Dome system will locate distress signals on earth, with the three satellites using triangulation to achieve pinpoint accuracy.

-“We call it maximizing performance per kilo,” said project head Pini Gurfil, holding one of the satellites, about the size of a shoe box.
+“We call it maximising performance per kilo,” said project head Pini Gurfil, holding one of the satellites, about the size of a shoebox.
 “The new propulsion system, the application for search and rescue on demand, the software and algorithms, they will be really significant for the commercial market.”

 For decades Israel’s space industry was driven by security needs.
 Since the 1980s, it has launched a series of spy and communications satellites and is considered one of the top 10 leading space-faring nations.